protobufjs/protobuf.js/README.md

 usage: pbts [options] file1.js file2.js ...  (or)  other | pbts [options] -
 ```

-Picking up on the example above, the following not just generates static code to a CommonJS module `compiled.js` but also its respective TypeScript definitions to `compiled.d.ts`:
+Picking up on the example above, the following not only generates static code to a CommonJS module `compiled.js` but also its respective TypeScript definitions to `compiled.d.ts`:

 ```
 $> pbjs -t static-module -w commonjs -o compiled.js file1.proto file2.proto